Clutch of Constables: Plot summary

-Her fellow passengers are, of course, the usual assorted bunch of suspects, when the murder takes place of Hazel Rickerby-Carrick, a needy, tiresome spinster whose diary is her "self-propelling journal" and who indiscreetly boasts of carrying around her neck a fabulous Fabergé, jewelled zodiac ornament, which is, of course missing.
+These passengers are the usual assorted bunch of suspects, when the murder takes place of Hazel Rickerby-Carrick her Fabergé, jewelled zodiac ornament, is found to be missing.

 The passengers, all suspects, include: a literary lepidopterist clearly much smitten by Troy, a pair of gushing American tourists in search of antiques, a sporting Australian clergyman, a London slum landlord with a talent for fine graphics and, finally, a grandly exotic and distinguished surgeon of Afro-European origin, to whom Troy is greatly attracted, and who is the subject of overt racism from several of the passengers.